Friesack

-Friesack ([ˈfʁiːzak]; also Friesack/Mark) is a town in the Havelland district, in Brandenburg, Germany.
+Friesack ([ˈfʁiːzak]; also Friesack/Mark) is a town in the Havelland district, in Brandenburg, in north-eastern Germany.
 It is situated 22 km northeast of Rathenow, and 25 km southwest of Neuruppin.
 It is known for its Mesolithic archaeological site.

+History

+During World War II, in September 1943, the Oflag 8 prisoner-of-war camp was relocated from Frauenberg to Wutzetz, present-day district of Friesack.
+Polish, Greek, Bulgarian and Romanian officers were held in the camp before its dissolution in April 1945.